 9. Bike along the Seine in Paris

-Not only are various bike sharing services available, there are also more and more bike lanes being created all around town.
-One of the nicest way to ride your bike through Paris is conveniently also a massive sight seeing trip.
+Not only are various bike-sharing services available, but there are also more and more bike lanes being created all around town.
+One of the nicest ways to ride your bike through Paris is conveniently also a massive sightseeing trip.

 Summed up, you can basically cross Paris by bike along the river Seine and pass by the most important sights.
 The starting point of this bike trip is the east of Paris, anywhere near the Bibliothèque François Mitterrand.

-Passing along Seine through the new section of the 13th arrondissement, this itinerary leads to the Jardin de Plantes, the cathedral of Notre-Dame, the Louvre, along St. Michel, Pont Neuf, the Eiffel Tower and ends finally at the big ballon in Parc André Citroen.
+Passing along the Seine through the new section of the 13th arrondissement, this itinerary leads to the Jardin des Plantes, the cathedral of Notre Dame, the Louvre, along with St. Michel, Pont Neuf, the Eiffel Tower and ends finally at the big balloon in Parc André Citroen.

 Recommended by Lena from Salut from Paris

 10. Bike along the Tulip Fields in the Netherlands